Astronomy Cruise on the Norwegian Coast

 John Zarnecki is a distinguished English space scientist.

-Zarnecki's expertise has not gone unnoticed; he has been awarded the Royal Astronomical Society's Gold Medal and has served as both its Vice-President and President since 2016.
-He has held notable positions, including Director of the International Space Science Institute in Switzerland and Professor of Space Science at the Open University.
-With his extensive involvement in significant space probe missions, he is a leading authority on space debris, cosmic dust, and impacts.
+John Zarnecki has been awarded the Royal Astronomical Society's Gold Medal and has served as both Vice-President and President since 2016.
+He has held positions including Director of the International Space Science Institute in Switzerland and Professor of Space Science at the Open University.
+Involved in space probe missions, he is a leading authority on space debris, cosmic dust, and impacts.

 - The Northern Lights – What, Why, and When: Exploring the wonders of the aurorae, the science behind them, the associated mythology, and anticipated observations.